 7. Hentai Ouji to Warawanai Neko (The Hentai Prince and the Stony Cat)

 After learning about the existence of a stony cat that grants wishes, Youto Yokodera decides to give it a try in order to bring out his true self and show his perverted nature to the world.
 After always being considered pure and innocent, he’s had enough of not being able to truly represent and express his true self.
-However, he’ll soon be faced with unpredictable complications in his new life, as well as the new tie he has made with a fellow wisher.
+However, he’ll soon be faced with unpredictable complications in his new life, as well as the new ties he has made with a fellow wisher.

 6. Saenai Heroine no Sodatekata (Saekano)

-When he was a child, Raku Ichijou made a promise to a certain girl that when they finally reunite someday, they would marry.
+When he was a child, Raku Ichijou made a promise to a certain girl that when they finally reunited someday, they would marry.
 Up to this day, he holds on to the pendant that the girl gave to him.
 Years later, when in high school, he has a crush on a girl named Kosaki Onodera.
-Due to his family being the yakuza group known as the Shuei-gumi and the fact that he’s the only heir, he is forced to go along with a made-up relationship as couple with a girl named Chitoge Kirisaki, who’s an heir of another group called the Bee Hive Gangsters.
+Due to his family being the yakuza group known as the Shuei-gumi and the fact that he’s the only heir, he is forced to go along with a made-up relationship with a girl named Chitoge Kirisaki, who’s the heir of another group called the Bee Hive Gangsters.
 Now he has to deal with juggling the made-up relationship and his true feelings towards Kosaki at school.

 4. Boku wa Tomodachi ga Sukunai (Haganai)

 What makes Boku Tomodachi ga Sukunai stand out the most is the fact that it’s using an interesting premise alongside familiar settings—school and clubs.
 Also, it delivers so many jokes that it’ll make you laugh out loud every moment you watch it.
 Believe it or not, the guy-surrounded-by-girls theme works great with this one.
 All the awkward moments are hilarious.
 Combine that hilarity with its perfect blend of themes and we have an instant classic.

 Kodaka Hasegawa has always been treated as a delinquent because of the color of his hair.
 In high school, he meets a girl who seems to be talking to nobody, while claiming that it was her friend.
-He realizes that she also has no friends, which prompted them both to establish a “Neighbor Club” with the mission of making and gaining new friends.
+He realizes that she also has no friends, which prompted them both to establish a Neighbor Club with the mission of making new friends.
 As the club jumpstarts, a few other awkward people tag along, joining in on the club activities of what they think friends should be doing together.

 3. The World God Only Knows

-If the girls in “The World God Only Knows” remember everything they’ve gone through, Keima would have the biggest harem ever!
+If the girls in The World God Only Knows remember everything they’ve gone through, Keima would have the biggest harem ever!
 However, that's not the case.
-This anime surrounds Keima, the number of girls he's conquered (making this a true HRM anime), how they forget everything after he conquers them.
+This anime is about Keima, the number of girls he's conquered (making this a true HRM anime), and how they forget everything after he conquers them.